rmind/stdc/c11memfences.md

 practitioners who work in the field of lock-free programming.
 It can serve as a brief guide on how to migrate from generally _assumed_ pre-C11 memory model (with respect to concurrency) and "classic" memory barriers to the post-C11 world.
-The dry C11/C17 standard text may leave the gaps in understand various aspects; this document attempts to fill those gaps.
+The dry C11/C17 standard text may leave gaps in understanding of various aspects; this document attempts to fill those gaps.

 Just to recap some key points: